Society of Women Engineers: Current work

 SWE offers support at all levels, from K-12 outreach programs and collegiate sections to professional development in the workplace.
 Programs are in place to help collegiate and professional members interact with their local communities.

 Conferences

 The Society of Women Engineers is organized at the local and Society levels.
 SWE hosts annual We Local regional events across the world.
 These events connect members in all stages of their careers and host similar events to the larger annual conference.
 SWE hosts one annual conference in a different location each year.
-In recent years, over 16,000 members have attended the three-day conference, making it the largest event of its kind.
+As of 2024, the annual conference registration was over 20,000 attendees for the three-day conference, making it the largest event of its kind.
 This conference includes professional development workshops, inspirational speakers, and a career fair.

 Outreach

-Every year, SWE holds a GEARS Day event at universities such as the University of Pennsylvania to help high school girls understand and explore the possibilities of engineering as future careers.
-Different workshops are offered, such as Engineering as an Environment Consultant, Bio-pharmaceutical Manufacturing, etc.
+Every year, SWE sections all over the world host events to help female students in primary and secondary school to understand and explore the possibilities of engineering as future careers.
+In the 2022 financial year, over 200 outreach events took place across the globe, impacting over 10,000 girls.
+SWE sponsors SWENext, a way for students aged 5-18 to join the SWE community.
+SWENext hosts many events including the Invent It.
+Build It. competition at the annual conference.
+In 2018, SWE launched a podcast series called SWE’s Diverse Podcasts, which focus on women in engineering and technology.